 It will never end.

-Even you’re seeking this resolution, you want to know if your partner can finally be trusted, going through their phone is not the way to answer that question because it’s never enough and it never will be enough.
+Even you’re seeking this resolution, you want to know if your partner can finally be trusted.
+Going through their phone is not the way to answer that question.
+It’s never enough and it never will be enough.

 Again, you can never fully scratch this particular itch through actually looking through their phone.
 So that’s my first belief, privacy.
 I just don’t give myself that option.
 Aside from the fact that I think it’s morally wrong, it just doesn’t work.
 It’s a lousy practical solution.